paypal/buttonmanager-sdk-dotnet/Samples/ButtonManagerAPISample/README.md

 The PayPal Button Manager API Samples
 -------------------------------------
-*	BMButtonSearch API Operation (NVP): Use the BMButtonSearch API operation to obtain a list of your hosted Website Payments Standard buttons.
-*	BMButtonSearch API Operation (SOAP): Use the BMButtonSearch API operation to obtain a list of your hosted Website Payments Standard buttons.
+*	BMButtonSearch API Operation (NVP/SOAP): Use the BMButtonSearch API operation to obtain a list of your hosted Website Payments Standard buttons.
-*	BMCreateButton API Operation (SOAP): Use the BMCreateButton API operation to create a Website Payments Standard button.
+*	BMCreateButton API Operation (NVP/SOAP): Use the BMCreateButton API operation to create a Website Payments Standard button.
-*	BMGetButtonDetails API Operation (NVP): Use the BMGetButtonDetails API operation to obtain information about a hosted Website Payments Standard button.
-*	BMGetButtonDetails API Operation (SOAP): Use the BMGetButtonDetails API operation to obtain information about a hosted Website Payments Standard button.
+*	BMGetButtonDetails API Operation (NVP/SOAP): Use the BMGetButtonDetails API operation to obtain information about a hosted Website Payments Standard button.
-*	BMGetInventory API Operation (NVP): Use the BMGetInventory API operation to determine the inventory levels and other inventory-related information for a button and menu items associated with the button.
-*	BMGetInventory API Operation (SOAP): Use the BMGetInventory API operation to determine the inventory levels and other inventory-related information for a button and menu items associated with the button.
+*	BMGetInventory API Operation (NVP/SOAP): Use the BMGetInventory API operation to determine the inventory levels and other inventory-related information for a button and menu items associated with the button.
-*	BMManageButtonStatus API Operation (NVP): Use the BMManageButtonStatus API operation to change the status of a hosted button.
+*	BMManageButtonStatus API Operation (NVP/SOAP): Use the BMManageButtonStatus API operation to change the status of a hosted button.
 Currently, you can only delete a button.
-*	BMSetInventory API Operation (NVP): Use the BMSetInventory API operation to set the inventory level and inventory management features for the specified button.
-*	BMSetInventory API Operation (SOAP): Use the BMSetInventory API operation to set the inventory level and inventory management features for the specified button.
+*	BMSetInventory API Operation (NVP/SOAP): Use the BMSetInventory API operation to set the inventory level and inventory management features for the specified button.
-*	BMUpdateButton API Operation (NVP): Use the BMUpdateButton API operation to modify a Website Payments Standard button that is hosted on PayPal.
-*	BMUpdateButton API Operation (SOAP): Use the BMUpdateButton API operation to modify a Website Payments Standard button that is hosted on PayPal.
+*	BMUpdateButton API Operation (NVP/SOAP): Use the BMUpdateButton API operation to modify a Website Payments Standard button that is hosted on PayPal.

 NuGet – Installing NuGet in Visual Studio 2010 and 2012